lgbt-foundation/whitepaper/whitepaper.md

 #### Network Accelerator Program

-The LGBT Foundation will establish a Network Accelerator Program to help businesses adopt the Token.
-The Foundation will provide grants of Tokens reserved to jumpstart launch partnerships and broader consumer adoption.
-A portion of the Tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support their products and services.
+The LGBT Foundation aims to establish a Network Accelerator Program to help businesses adopt the Token.
+The LGBT Foundation aims to provide grants of Tokens reserved to jumpstart launch partnerships and broader consumer adoption.
+A portion of the Tokens will be set aside to be used by current and future LGBT Foundation partners as they see fit to reward users that support their products and services.
 While the Tokens can be used to purchase services, for example, using the apps of the launch partners, the LGBT Foundation will also actively promote and enable other usage of Tokens.

 This includes, but is not limited to:

- * Providing plugins for e-commerce stores to accept LGBT Token as payment
+ * providing plugins for e-commerce stores to accept LGBT Token as payment; and
- * Providing devices for locations to accept payments using LGBT Token
+ * providing devices for locations to accept payments using LGBT Token

-Hornet Networks brings to the LGBT Foundation trusted and longstanding relationships with numerous event locations in several major cities.
-In addition, the LGBT Foundation launch partners and advisers each bring well-established networks to the LGBT Foundation that will help help lay the foundations for the LGBT Token to become a regular form of payment.
+Hornet's networks brings to the LGBT Foundation trusted and longstanding relationships with numerous event locations in several major cities.
+In addition, the LGBT Foundation launch partners and advisers each bring well-established networks to the LGBT Foundation that will help lay the foundations for the LGBT Token to become a regular form of payment.

 The LGBT Token has a strong economic utility to each party engaging in an underlying transaction.
-With the support of strong launch partners, the creation of Network Acceleration Program, and intuitive user and application programming interfaces, the LGBT Token will be rapidly adopted and utilized in everyday life.
+With the support of strong launch partners, the creation of Network Acceleration Program, and intuitive user and application programming interfaces, it is believed that LGBT Token will be utilized and useful in everyday life.

-### Why make the LGBT Token a cryptocurrency?
+### Why make the LGBT Token Blockchain based?

-Cryptocurrencies have several high-level benefits that are tailored toward the core missions we hold.
+Blockchain-based digital assets have several high-level benefits that are tailored toward the core missions we hold.
 These benefits include:

 #### Decentralization

 As mentioned above, the LGBT Token is built using the protection of blockchain.
-The decentralized nature of the cryptocurrency is therefore immune to centralized or government control.
-Furthermore, it’s free of discrimination - everyone with an internet connection and phone can access cryptocurrency.
+The decentralized nature of the Blockchain technology is more immune to centralized or government control.
+Furthermore, it’s free of discrimination - everyone with an internet connection and phone can access the technology.

-#### A global form of payment
+#### An efficient form of payment

 The LGBT community already identifies as a global community.
 There are few communities with so strong an affiliation to common causes across borders.
 Traveling is an important aspect for many members, whether to leave their country of oppression or to engage with their community abroad.
-LGBT Tokens are intended to be used as a global form of payment for online services as well as at brick-and-mortar stores, travel destinations and other industries.
+LGBT Tokens are intended to be used as a form of payment for online services as well as at brick-and-mortar stores, travel destinations and other industries.

 ` ADD WALLET SCREENSHOT - LGBT_Wallet_Screens_1 `